dgtlmoon/changedetection.io/README.md

 - You have a very sensitive list of URLs to watch and you do _not_ want to use the paid alternatives.
 (Remember, _you_ are the product)
 - Get notified when certain keywords appear in Twitter search results
 - Proactively search for jobs, get notified when companies update their careers page, search job portals for keywords.
+- Get alerts when new job positions are open on Bamboo HR and other job platforms

 _Need an actual Chrome runner with Javascript support?
 We support fetching via WebDriver and Playwright!</a>_